TorbellinoTech/investment/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests
+4. Push to your repo
+5. Contact
-5. Submit a pull request
+6. Submit a pull request (optional)

 ## Performance Metrics